cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.2.
 Win32 environment, rights for installation and usage, Java-Runtime
      ------------------------------------------------------------------
 CT1 v1.4.31 was written to run under the operating system Windows 8 and 10.
-CT1 requires a Win32 environment, which is also available in 64-bit Win-7.
+CT1 requires a Win32 environment, which is also available in 64-bit Windows.

-Some functions like ANIMAL, ECC demonstration, ... [see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >= 1.7).
+Some functions like Animal, ECC demonstration, ... [see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >= 1.7).

-The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 100 MByte free space on the hard drive (low requirements).
+The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 200 MByte free space on the hard drive (low requirements).

 Different language versions (localizations) of CT1 can be used in parallel at one computer, if installed in different directories.